gimphammer/fastfind/README.md

 At first, I solve that problem by the `find` ,`grep` and other command.
 But every time, I have to type a lot of words.
 And another issue that drive me crazy is the long time I need to wait to perform the these commands due to the huge amount `find` I/O and `grep` process.
 WebRTC is too huge, there are about 1-million files on the code base, but what I need is C++ source file which is only a small part of it, and also not all the C++ source files are what I need.....Actually, only about 4700 files are the ones I am interesting in, which is the core source of WebRTC excluding the third_party.

 To always search in such a huge code base is not  the right way to do the right thing.
 Yes, It s*cks.
-What I want is just copy some keyword, and select the find-mode, then let some guy do it for me for the left.
+What I want is just copy some keyword, and select the find-mode, then let some guy do the left for me.
 What's more, a colorful highlight should be presented in the result, because that can help me focus on what I need.
 Then the FastFind happened to the world...

 The FastFind is based on the regular expression, not C++ syntax.
 Although there is few basic C++ syntax analysis included, but that's only for  fast implementation.